Download Windows XP ISO (32-bit & 64-bit): Free & Verified

 • Automatic wireless connection support

-As we can see, the professional edition included more advanced capabilities.
+As we can see, the professional edition includes more advanced capabilities.
 However, both versions contributed to Windows XP OS ISO’s enduring popularity.

 Minimum System Requirements for Windows XP ISO Download